-The first component of our model is a fitness function $f(g) = \theta \cdot \phi(g)$ that maps $f : \mathcal{G} \to \mathbb{R}$ from a game $g \in \mathcal{G}$ to a real-valued score that encodes its "human-likeness."
+Central to the GPG model is a fitness function $f(g) = \theta \cdot \phi(g)$ that maps $f: \mathcal{G} \to \mathbb{R}$ from a game $g \in \mathcal{G}$ to a real-valued score that aims to encode its human-likeness.
 We transform each game into an 89-dimensional vector of features that capture properties relating to structure (e.g., the size and depth of its syntax tree) or logic (e.g., whether any expressions are redundant).
 Other features proxy cognitive capacities, such as physical common sense (estimating predicate feasibility from play data) or compositionality (n-gram model over syntax elements).
 We leverage our programmatic representation of goals in order to automate this feature extraction process (see Fitness function methods for details).

-We then learn weights θ for the features in a contrastive fashion [11, 39] by optimizing for the difference in scores between our set of human-generated games and a substantially larger set of corrupted (i.e. lower quality) games obtained through random tree-regrowth [27] on our dataset (see Figure ED-3a and details in Fitness function methods).
+Our framework is most committed to goals-as-programs that can be scored via a learned fitness function; it is less committed, at present, to the specific algorithms for parameter learning and program search [58].
+In this implementation, parameter learning of feature weights $\theta$ proceeds in a contrastive fashion [16, 48] by optimizing for the difference in scores between our set of human-generated games and a substantially larger set of corrupted (i.e. lower quality) games obtained through random tree-regrowth [33] on our dataset (see Figure ED-2a and details in Fitness function methods).
 This learned fitness function then guides an evolutionary search procedure in order to generate novel games.
-Broadly inspired by work in genetic programming, we use a quality-diversity algorithm [57, 10] called MAP-Elites [51] to generate a set of samples that widely cover the space of programs in addition to optimizing the fitness function (see Figure ED-3b).
+Broadly inspired by work in genetic programming, we use a quality-diversity algorithm [69, 14] called MAP-Elites [62] to generate a set of samples that widely cover the space of programs in addition to optimizing the fitness function (see Figure ED-2b).
 The details of our implementation, including the particular criteria used for maintaining sample diversity, are available in MAP-Elites methods.